 President Trump campaigned on the promise to rebuild and renew American military power.
 Increasing the size of the Navy from 274 ships to 350 is central to this goal.
 However, such an increase in naval strength will require considerable resources and cannot happen overnight.
 In order to ensure success, important questions must be answered about the strategy, size, shape, and capabilities of the future Navy: the appropriate mix of ship designs, the role of unmanned systems, the efficacy of current methods of posturing naval forces, and the threats this force is likely to face.

-On March 1, Hudson Institute’s Center for American Seapower will host an expert panel discussion on the challenges associated with meeting the 350-ship goal.
-Former Under Secretary of the Navy Janine Davidson and Center for Strategic and Budgetary Assessments Senior Fellow Bryan Clark will join Hudson Institute’s Seth Cropsey and Bryan McGrath to discuss the steps needed to make the 350-ship Navy a reality.
+On March 1, Hudson Institute’s Center for American Seapower hosted an expert panel discussion on the challenges associated with meeting the 350-ship goal.
+Former Under Secretary of the Navy Janine Davidson and Center for Strategic and Budgetary Assessments Senior Fellow Bryan Clark joined Hudson Institute’s Seth Cropsey and Bryan McGrath to discuss the steps needed to make the 350-ship Navy a reality.